helenahagman/tic-tac-toe/README.md

 <h3>Credits & Inspiration</h3>

-<a>Sites and code used for inspiration and test on this project:</a>
+<p>Sites and code used for inspiration and test on this project:</p>
 <li><a href="https://www.programiz.com/python-programming/online-compiler/">Online Python Compiler</a><br>
 <p>Used throughout the project for testing the code as I went along to see the result straight away.</p></li>
 <li><a href="https://inventwithpython.com/invent4thed/chapter10.html">Invent With Python</a><br>